Freshly painted, welcoming front entry of a tidy home

-Curb appeal is everything when attracting a potential home buyer.
-We have all passed by a perfectly painted and manicured home that we would love to buy -– or at least be able to duplicate ideas for our own home, but does fresh paint add value to a house?
-Studies show that homes with curb appeal sell on average for 7% more than less appealing homes.
-A beautiful paint job is an easy way to add to curb appeal.
-Nice, neutral color combinations or bright and bold hues that make your front door (or other features) pop are a win-win for the homeowner.
-So, the question is, does painting your house add value to it?
-The simple answer is yes!
+Curb appeal is everything when attracting a potential home buyer, and a beautiful paint job is one of the easiest ways to add it.
+But does fresh paint actually add value to a house?
+Studies show that homes with curb appeal sell on average for 7% more than less appealing homes .
+Whether it is a clean neutral or a bold front-door color that makes the entry pop, the right paint is a win for the homeowner.
+So, does painting your house add value to it?
+The simple answer is yes.

 Does painting add value to your home?